Hitman-lab/InsuranceClaimRegistration/README.md

 ![image](https://user-images.githubusercontent.com/52199294/69262570-bb8bac80-0be9-11ea-8688-af78514a1a76.png)

-1. Can create claim for his registered USER'S and Create claim based on Policy
+1. Can create claim for his registered USERS and Create claim based on each users Policy

 ![image](https://user-images.githubusercontent.com/52199294/69262623-d3fbc700-0be9-11ea-9928-9aa1324a523f.png)